 In 2016, ISPP decided to join the Eco-Schools programme, with the goal of earning the Green Flag.
 The Green Flag is awarded when the school meets a number of set criteria.
-Eco-Schools encourages young people to engage in their environment by allowing them the opportunity to actively protect it.
+Eco-Schools encourage young people to engage in their environment by allowing them the opportunity to actively protect it.
+ISPP was successfully awarded the Green Flag in late 2018, re-accredited in 2022, and our students couldn’t be more proud!

 We see the Eco-Schools programme as an ideal way for the ISPP community to improve the environment in both the school campus and the local Chak Angre community while having an ongoing positive impact on the lives of young people, their families, staff and local authorities.